bobbytitch/seditiontracker.github.io/docs/_suspects/brandon-straka.md

 occupation: Hair Stylist (Former)
 affiliations: undefined
 jurisdiction: Federal
-image: 116.jpg
+image: /images/preview/116.jpg
-preview: 116.jpg
+suspect: 116.jpg
 booking:
 courtroom:
 courthouse:
 quote: "Also—be embarrassed & hide if you need to- but I was there.
 It was not Antifa at the Capitol."
 title: Brandon Straka charged on January 25, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.